writethedocs/www/docs/conf/portland/2020/writing-day.rst

 For more information, see our `GitLab issue <https://gitlab.com/gitlab-org/technical-writing/-/issues/217>`_.

-Once you find the issue you want to work on, add a comment mentioning `@gl-docsteam` to inform us that you’re working on this for Writing Day (and tell us in person!).
+Once you find the issue you want to work on:

+#.
+Add a comment mentioning `@gl-docsteam` to inform us that you’re working on this for Writing Day (and tell us in person!).
 #.
 Create a merge request with your proposed changes.

 Once your merge request is reviewed and merged, it will appear on the docs site